Ahnfelt/type-inference-by-example/part7/article.md

 ## Inferring the generic types

-Earlier in the series, our environment looked like this: Map[String, Type].
-We're going to change Type to GenericType, so that variables can be generic in our environment.
+Earlier in the series, our environment looked like this: `Map[String, Type]`.
+We're going to change `Type` to `GenericType`, so that variables can be generic in our environment.
 Now our infer function looks like this:

 ```scala
 def infer(